 Haryana CM urges Delhi people to drive away AAP to far side of Yamuna

+Attacking the AAP government at a public meeting here, Saini alleged that it has failed to deliver on its promises.

-New Delhi, Campaigning for the BJP in Delhi's Rajinder Nagar assembly constituency, Haryana Chief Minister Nayab Singh Saini Tuesday slammed A for failing to deliver on its poll promises and asked people to drive away the Arvind Kejriwal-led party to the other bank of the Yamuna.
+Campaigning for the BJP in Delhi’s Rajinder Nagar assembly constituency, Haryana chief minister Nayab Singh Saini Tuesday slammed AAP for failing to deliver on its poll promises and asked people to drive away the Arvind Kejriwal-led party to the other bank of the Yamuna.

 Rajinder Nagar, a coaching hub in Central Delhi, was in the eye of the storm last year after three civil services aspirants died due to rain-induced flooding in the basement of a coaching institute.